MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-outbound-warehouse-flow.md

  ![Outbound flow in basic warehouse configurations.](media/design_details_warehouse_management_outbound_basic_flow.png "Outbound flow in basic warehouse configurations")

-### <a name="1-release-source-document--create-inventory-pick-or-movement"></a>1: Release Source Document / Create Stock Pick or Movement
+### <a name="1-release-source-document--create-inventory-pick-or-movement"></a>1: Release Source Document / Create Inventory Pick or Movement

  When a user who is responsible for source documents, such as a sales order processor or production planner, is ready for the outbound warehouse activity, he or she releases the source document to signal to warehouse workers that sold items or components can be picked and placed in the specified bins.
-Alternatively, the user creates stock pick or movement documents for the individual order lines, in a push fashion, based on specified bins and quantities to handle.
+Alternatively, the user creates inventory pick or movement documents for the individual order lines, in a push fashion, based on specified bins and quantities to handle.

 > [!NOTE]
-> Stock movements are used to move items to internal operation areas in basic warehouse configurations, based on source documents or on an ad hoc basis.
+> Inventory movements are used to move items to internal operation areas in basic warehouse configurations, based on source documents or on an ad hoc basis.

 ### <a name="2-create-outbound-request"></a>2: Create Outbound Request

  When the outbound source document is released, an outbound warehouse request is created automatically.
 It contains references to the source document type and number and is not visible to the user.

-### <a name="3-create-inventory-pick-or-movement"></a>3: Create Stock Pick or Movement
+### <a name="3-create-inventory-pick-or-movement"></a>3: Create Inventory Pick or Movement

- In the **Stock Pick** or **Stock Movement** page, the warehouse worker retrieves, in a pull fashion, the pending source document lines based on outbound warehouse requests.
-Alternatively, the stock pick lines are already created, in a push fashion, by the user who is responsible for the source document.
+ In the **Inventory Pick** or **Inventory Movement** page, the warehouse worker retrieves, in a pull fashion, the pending source document lines based on outbound warehouse requests.
+Alternatively, the inventory pick lines are already created, in a push fashion, by the user who is responsible for the source document.

-### <a name="4-post-inventory-pick-or-register-inventory-movement"></a>4: Post Stock Pick or Register Stock Movement
+### <a name="4-post-inventory-pick-or-register-inventory-movement"></a>4: Post Inventory Pick or Register Inventory Movement

- On each line for items that have been picked or moved, partially or fully, the warehouse worker fills in the **Quantity** field, and then posts the stock pick or registers the stock movement.
-Source documents related to the stock pick are posted as shipped or consumed.
-Source documents related to stock movements are not posted.
+ On each line for items that have been picked or moved, partially or fully, the warehouse worker fills in the **Quantity** field, and then posts the inventory pick or registers the inventory movement.
+Source documents related to the inventory pick are posted as shipped or consumed.
+Source documents related to inventory movements are not posted.

- For stock picks, negative item ledger entries are created, warehouse entries are created, and the pick request is deleted, if fully handled.
+ For inventory picks, negative item ledger entries are created, warehouse entries are created, and the pick request is deleted, if fully handled.
 For example, the **Quantity Shipped** field on the outbound source document line is updated.
 A posted shipment document is created  that reflects the sales order, for example, and the shipped items.

 ## <a name="advanced-warehouse-configurations"></a>Advanced Warehouse Configurations